xiebozhi/Sp23_CS5103_wde677/README.md

 First Sprint: count words between tokens
 Second sprint: count lines and characters
+Third sprint: replace words (case sensitive and whole words only)

 To run this code, you can execute main.py.
 It will bring up a while true loop that accepts input and spits out statistics